external-secrets/external-secrets/docs/provider-kubernetes.md

 ### Authentication

-It's possible to authenticate against the Kubernetes API using client certificates or a bearer token.
-Authentication using a service account has not yet been implemented.
+It's possible to authenticate against the Kubernetes API using client certificates, a bearer token or service account.
 The operator enforces that exactly one authentication method is used.

 **NOTE:** `SelfSubjectAccessReview` permission is required for the service account in order to validation work properly.